strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/controllers.md

 In Strapi v4, controllers export the result of a call to the [`createCoreController` factory function](/developer-docs/latest/development/backend-customization/controllers.md#implementation), with or without further customization.
 :::

-Migrating a controller to Strapi v4 consists in making sure the controller is located in the proper folder and uses the `createCoreController` factory function introduced in v4.
+Migrating a controller to Strapi v4 consists in making sure that each controller is located in the proper folder and uses the `createCoreController` factory function introduced in v4.

 Due to the differences between controllers implementation in Strapi v3 and v4, it's recommended to create a new controller file, then optionally bring existing v3 customizations into the new file and adapt them when necessary.